DECISIONS ALREADY MADE

 MISSION & OBJECTIVE

 Portland FIlm Festival is a non-profit organization dedicated to nurturing filmmakers and audiences, and to celebrating the power of a good story.
-The festival focuses on the people, ideas, technology, skills and artistry behind filmmaking and provides both entertaining and educational opportunities to the public.
-The festival is anchored with three nights of outdoor screenings, offering its filmmakers one of the largest audiences available on the West Coast.
-The proud support of the City of Portland makes the festival possible.
+The festival focuses on the people, ideas, technology, skills and artistry behind filmmaking and provides both entertaining and educational opportunities to filmmakers and the public.

 ABOUT THE FESTIVAL

-Our festival brings cinema to the people.
-Easily accessible by plane, boat, train, bike or vehicle, Portland is a unique hub of creativity.
+Our festival brings independent cinema to the people.
+Portland is a unique hub of creativity.
 It's the silicon forest -- a place of great beauty and friendliness.
-Come to our festival if you are a film enthusiast and would like to network with other film lovers.
+Come to our festival if you are a film enthusiast and would like to network with other film lovers

-The Portland Film Festival seeks to bring filmmakers from around the world together with the locals to celebrate films.
-This is a chance to highlight your latest project, while enjoying what other filmmakers have to offer.
+The Portland Film Festival seeks to bring filmmakers from around the world together with the locals to celebrate independent cinema.
+This is a chance to highlight your latest project, while enjoying what other filmmakers have to offer, participate in a workshop or learn from other professionals.

-Along with our outdoor screenings, we have 4 venues for additional programming.
-Although our festival is relatively new, we have the momentum of a film-loving city behind it, along with a beer garden, food carts, live music and more.
+We have the momentum of a film-loving city behind it, along with a filmmaker’s lounge with free food, drinks and discussions, beer garden, food carts, live music and more.

 1. Submission Deadline